DDNStorage/gerrit-monitor/README.md

 1. Create a new webhook at https://api.slack.com/apps/new (Optional)
 2. Update the config file with the slack.webhookUrl value

+## File Notification
+Export details to a TSV file.

+Note: using both Slack and File notification at the same time is not currently supported.

 # Config file parameters
 ## Required